Deep experience with public and private institutions, universities, colleges and independent schools.

 Our team was tasked with brand strategy and logo design.
-After testing several logo options with the target audiences, the team moved forward with an option that keeps a lot of the essence of the original logo but updates it visually to be more contemporary.
+After testing several logo options with the target audiences, the team moved forward with an option that retains the essence of the original logo but provides a more functional and contemporary feel.

 Data visualization for education